 Is That Small, Painful Spot on Your Foot Just a Callus—or an HPV Infection?

 One trick?
-Try squeezing the area from the sides.
-If it hurts, it’s more likely a verruca.
+Pinch it in from the sides.
+If it hurts, more than likely you have a verruca.

 Why Do Verrucae Keep Coming Back Even After You Think They’re Gone?